-The Essential Education Curriculum requires completion of the following six essential learning outcomes (ELOs), 4 of which must be met with theme-based courses chosen from a single Essential Education Curriculum theme.
+The Essential Education Curriculum requires completion of the following six essential learning outcomes (ELOs).

-A student who completes all course work for one of the Essential Education themes with no substitutions will also receive the following notation on their transcript: "Concentration: Essential Education Curriculum (Name of Theme, e.g. Sustainability) Theme."
+A student who chooses to complete 4 theme-based courses from one of the Essential Education themes will also receive the following notation on their transcript: "Concentration: Essential Education Curriculum (Name of Theme, e.g. Sustainability) Theme."